Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 Ask What The Next Steps Are In The Interview Process

 Is the employer hiring in the next two days or the next two weeks?
-This will help you plan for other interview opportunities instead of waiting around with no answer.
+This will help you plan for other interview opportunities during your job search instead of waiting around with no answer.

 Include Your Contact Information In The Email